jeffreystoke/wmi/README.md

 Note: It interfaces with WMI on the local machine, therefore it only runs on Windows.

+## Fork Features
+**Fork is fully compatibly with the original repo.** If not - please open an issue.

+New features introduced in fork:
+- Go 1.11 modules support :)
+- Improved decoder:
+    + support all basic types: all integer types, `float32`, `string`, `bool`, `uintptr` and `time.Time`
+    + support slices and pointers to all basic types
+    + support decoding of structure fields (see [events example](./examples/events/main.go))
+    + support structure tags
+    + support JSON-like interface for custom decoding
+    + suitable for decoding properties of any go-ole IDispatch object
+- Ability to perform multiple queries in a single connection
+- `SWbemServices.Get` + auto dereference of REF fields
+- `SWbemServices.ExecNotificationQuery` support
+- More other improvements described in [releases page](https://github.com/bi-zone/wmi/releases)

 ## Example
  Print names of the currently running processes
  ```golang